jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-05-the-five-factor-model-of-cultural-alignment.md

 [**Tactics**](#strategies-and-tactics) define the *how* in relation to well defined and documented [strategies](#strategies-and-tactics).

 Many organizations attempt to translate an ambiguous vision with an unclear mission directly into tactical action.
 This holds true especially in the software industry.
+Too often Product Owners deliver ambiguous, contradictory and duplicated requirements directly to development teams.
+The developers do their best to make sense out of the

 Even a compelling vision and a well-conceived mission cannot suffice if attempts are made to jump directly from mission to tactics.
 I refer to this jump as the *Jump to How*.
 Some symptoms include:

 - Technophilia (obsession with tools and technologies)
 - Solutions Masquerading as Requirements